skap3214/assistant-bot/README.md

 SUPABASE_KEY =
 SCENEXPLAIN =
 ```

+I have not setup UI or any sort of concrete frontend for the application.
+For now you will have to make do with the terminal.

+Navigate to tools/main.py and run that file on your terminal.

 ## Persistent Memory
 Supabase url and incognito mode features will be added later and I currently only have boilerplate code added.